ihmcrobotics/ekf/README.md

 This is my playground for developing an Extended Kalman Filter (EKF) for state estimation.
 It depends on the [IHMC Software](https://github.com/ihmcrobotics/ihmc-open-robotics-software) for robot control.
 That software packet provides a simulation environment as well as tools to compute Jacobians and other useful quantities related to rigid body systems.
 The goal is to create a new state estimation framework that can be integrated easily with the IHMC software.

 I hope to make the final filter implementation depend on more lightweight packages and make it generic, such that it can be used with other robotics applications in Java.
-The filter will be free of garbage generation and fast enough to run at 1kHz on an average computer.
+The filter will be allocation free and fast enough to run at 1kHz on an average computer.

 ## Running the Code